aburdulescu/cppsak/README.md

     -h, --help  print this message
     --version   print version

-Run `cppsak help command` for more information a specific command.
+Run `cppsak help command` for more information about a specific command.
 ```

 More info about the commands [here](./doc/usage.md).